diogoap/HammingCalculator/README.md

 		 - Values must be two valid file names.
 Example: "C:\file.txt".
 		 - File contents must be equal size.

-2. Method of caculation: argument name is **-method**
+2. Method of calculation: argument name is **-method**
 	 - Optional
 	 - Value should be:
 		 - Standard: to select default calculation method.
-		 - Parallel: to perform the calculation with paralelism.
+		 - Parallel: to perform the calculation with parallelism.
 Should be used in large amounts of data.

-## Usage instructons
+## Usage instructions

-To call the program, specify the data source and provide two strings containg either inline data or file names where data will be read from.
+To call the program, specify the data source and provide two strings containing either inline data or file names where data will be read from.
 For example:

 ```bat
 dotnet HammingCalculator.App.dll -inline 0011 1101